oklaja/Virtual-Drug-Screening-for-Covid-19/README.md

 ## 6. Virtual Screening with Attentive FP
 The Drug Screening was performed with Virtual_Screening.ipynb.
 Below are drug candidates obtained by screening of the FDA-approved molecules from ClinTox dataset.

 Among medications which are not meant for oral administration (topical antiseptics) four classes of drugs were found to be potentially active against Covid-19: glicosides, antypsychotic drugs, cyclosporin and anticancer drugs.
+Results are presented for probability (P) larger than 0.6.

 Three heart-protecting glicosides were scored with high probability (P=0.99): digoxin, digitoxin and deslanozid.